Olosko23/Blog-Client/README.md

 ## Overview

 Your blogging website is built using React and utilizes the React Router library for navigation.
-The `app.js` file is the entry point of your application and defines the structure of your website, including the navigation bar, routes, and footer.
+The `app.js` file is the entry point of your application and defines the structure of your website, including the navigation bar, routes, and footer

 ## File Structure